 NFU Mutual is an institutional shareholder in respect of the Group’s insurance funds and an agent in respect of funds managed via NFU Mutual Investment Services Ltd and N.F.U.
 Mutual Unit Managers Limited.

 This statement addresses NFU Mutual’s approach to stewardship as originally set out by the European Shareholder Rights Directive II (SRD II) which The Financial Conduct Authority (FCA) recommended adopting (FCA PS19/13) in the UK.
-It amends the original SRD, which came into effect in 2007, with the objectives of promoting better corporate governance, effective stewardship and long-term investment decision making in companies
+It amends the original SRD, which came into effect in 2007, with the objective of promoting better corporate governance, effective stewardship and long-term investment decision making in companies

 The Directive aims to achieve this by enhancing transparency of engagement policies and investment strategies across the institutional investment community.

-Investment performance is an essential driver of NFU Mutual institutional, and member outcomes and investment activities are governed accordingly within NFU Mutual’s Committee and Governance framework.
+Investment performance is an essential driver of NFU Mutual institutional and member outcomes and investment activities are governed accordingly within NFU Mutual’s Committee and Governance framework.
 Strategies are aligned to the individual requirements and constraints of each investment fund.

 Optimal asset class allocations for multi-asset funds, including high-level equity allocations, are the responsibility of a dedicated allocation team.
 Strategic Asset Allocation Models are used to inform the optimal combination of asset classes and the proportion of these asset classes over the medium term to deliver the best diversified combination of returns, considered within the confines of each fund’s mandate and risk appetite which are set to be consistent with the profile and duration of liabilities.